lanestay/lane/README.md

 Self-contained database platform — query engine, REST API, MCP server, and React admin console — shipped as a single Rust binary.
 One process, no external dependencies, deploys anywhere.

+> **Trust model:** lane is designed for trusted-network deployments — a tailnet, VPC, or equivalent.
+The "Quickest Start" below uses Tailscale; that's the recommended path.
+The auth, scoping, and audit features still apply if you expose lane on a public network, but network hardening is on you.

 ## What it does

 - **Query any database from one place** — connect SQL Server, PostgreSQL, and DuckDB by name.
 Run queries through the REST API, MCP server, or web UI.